bbrundert/jw-workshop/README.md

 Presented by Valentina Alaria, Jeff Fry, Dan Illson, Sean O'Dell, and Bill Shetti

+Modified for DevOps World Event in Nice by Bjoern Brundert

+Find more details in a [blogpost series](https://medium.com/@dillson/deploying-cloudbees-core-on-vmware-kubernetes-engine-d43cff79cbe9) by Dan and Jeff!

 ## Prerequisites

 In order to successfully complete this workshop, you will need: